mathieuboudreau/matlab_tests/README.md

 # Matlab Tests

-This repository provides a working example of MATLAB's testing framework using classes.
+This repository provides a working example of MATLAB's testing framework using classes, using a very simple function case (sum of two numbers).
+In order to see how the test would react under a bug, feel free to change the sumNumbers.m functionality (e.g. make it return the difference).

 Run `startup.m` to ensure that all files in the repository are added to the MATLAB path.